rockdaboot/wget2/docs/wget2.md

   This cache exists in memory only; a new Wget2 run will contact DNS again.

   However, it has been reported that in some situations it is not desirable to cache host names, even for the duration of a short-running application like Wget2.
-With `--no-dns-caching` Wget2 issues a new DNS lookup (more precisely, a new call to "gethostbyname" or "getaddrinfo") each time it makes a new connection.
+With `--no-dns-cache` Wget2 issues a new DNS lookup (more precisely, a new call to "gethostbyname" or "getaddrinfo") each time it makes a new connection.
 Please note that this option will not affect caching that might be performed by the resolving library or by an external caching layer, such as NSCD.